GMOD/jbrowse-components/website/docs/user_guide.md

 ![](img/add_track_tracklist.png)
 The "Add track button" in the tracklist

-In the "Add track" form, you can provide a URL to a file to load, and optionally a URL to the index file too
+In the "Add track" form, you can provide a URL to a file to load.
+Opening files from your local machine is not supported currently in the jbrowse-web app (jbrowse-desktop does allow this though, and may be added to jbrowse-web in the future)

+Paste a URL to a file and optionally provide an index file URL too.
+The following file formats are supported

 - Tabixed VCF
 - Tabixed BED